1jour1vin

 Viticulture

-Vines trained on trellises up to 2 meters high.
+Vines trained on trellises to a height of 2 meters.
 Grass-covered soil.
 Green harvesting

 Grape Harvest